Jothiharshan/E-Commerce-website/README.md

+# 🛍️ JH
-# 🛍️ JD SHOP — E-Commerce Web Application
+SHOP — E-Commerce Web Application

 A **full-stack, production-ready** e-commerce platform built for the JD Shop brand.
 Includes product catalog, cart, checkout, user auth (Admin/User roles), order tracking, and a backend API connected to your choice of database.